deruncie/JointGWAS/Readme.md

 When each trait is measured on a subset of the individuals (or some trait:individual combinations are missing), \``` EMMAX_ANOVA` `` must be used.
-This is the "long-form" model with trait values stacked in a single column vector.
+This is the “long-form” model with trait values stacked in a single column vector.

 Start by setting up a data.frame with at minimum a column to identify the genotype (`genoypeID`) and a column to identify the trait (`Trait`).
 You can include other covariates that you would like, for example covariates that differ among the genotypes, among the traits (e.g. if traits are yield in different trials, you could include covariates to describe the trial conditions), and covariates that differ among the observations.